 Here's a quick tutorial to add arrows to the video with FlexClip.

-Go to the Arrow Section
+Add Arrow to Video with FlexClip - Go to the Arrow Section

 It takes a huge amount of effort and expertise to add a simple arrow to a video on iMovie.
 Therefore many content creators and photographers prefer FlexClip because of its easy-to-use and user-friendly procedures.
 Try it out yourself and get ready to be amazed by astonishing results.